 The PI for the project is ultimately responsible for notifying Berkeley Research Computing when user accounts should be closed, and to specify the disposition of a user's software, files, and data.

 For ICAs, all student accounts are closed and files are deleted at the end of the semester when the ICA expires, unless the student accounts are also associated with an FCA or condo.

 For FCAs and condos, users’ accounts are not automatically deactivated upon termination of an employee because many people change their employment status, but remain engaged with a research project.

 As well, in some cases users share software and data from their home directory, and others may depend on these.
-For these reasons, account terminations have to be requested by the PI, the main account, or the user of the account.
+For these reasons, account terminations have to be requested by the PI, or the user of the account.